cms-sw/cmssw/HeterogeneousCore/MPICore/README.md

 For each event, it first sends a metadata message describing the products to be transferred, including their number and basic characteristics.

-If `TrivialCopyTraits` are defined for a given product, the data are transferred directly from the product's memory regions; otherwise, the product is serialised into a single buffer using its ROOT dictionary.
+If `MemoryCopyTraits` are defined for a given product, the data are transferred directly from the product's memory regions; otherwise, the product is serialised into a single buffer using its ROOT dictionary.
 The regions and the buffer are sent to another process over the MPI communication channel.

+If an event has been filtered out upstream (for example via a missing `edm::PathStateToken`), the sender marks the metadata with a negative product count so that the receiver can skip transfers for that event.

 The number and types of the collections to be read from the `Event` is determined by the module configuration.
-The configuration can speficy a list of module labels, branch names, or a mix of the two:
+The configuration can specify a list of module labels, branch names, or a mix of the two:
   - a module label selects all collections produced by that module, irrespective of the type and instance;
   - a branch name selects only the collections that match all the branch fields (type, label, instance, process name), similar to an `OutputModule`'s `"keep ..."` statement.